ida-jemi/WebLock/README.md

 ## Limitations & honest caveats

-- Built on synthetic data — real-world fraud signals are noisier and more distributed across features; expect the graph signal to be a strong contributor but not this dominant on production data.
+- Built on synthetic data, real-world fraud signals are noisier and more distributed across features; expect the graph signal to be a strong contributor but not this dominant on production data.
-- Graph features here are computed in batch, not streaming — a production system would need incremental graph updates as new transactions arrive.
+- Graph features here are computed in batch, not streaming, a production system would need incremental graph updates as new transactions arrive.
 - No formal hyperparameter tuning was done (kept default-ish LightGBM settings) since the focus of this project is the graph-vs-tabular comparison, not squeezing out the last few points of accuracy.

-## Author

-Built as an end-to-end portfolio project demonstrating graph-based feature engineering, explainable ML, and production-style deployment for fraud/risk use cases.